 The Top Goalkeepers in Women's Soccer

-The 2025 Euro is seeing some of the best goalkeepers in the world battling out for the claim of “best in the world”.
-Next year is jam-packed with international soccer and, hopefully, a slew of great saves and top-notch goalkeeping performances.
+The 2027 World Cup is around the corner, where fans will get to see some of the best goalkeepers in the world battling out for the claim of “best in the world”.
+These next few years are jam-packed with high-stakes international soccer and, hopefully, a slew of great saves and top-notch goalkeeping performances.

 Goalkeepers are rated on their form with club and country, taking into account their success in shot-stopping, distribution, cross management, and ability to improv on a broken play.
 For past rankings, click here to see the annual list of top 50 goalkeepers dating back to 2016.